Logitar/Logitar.NET/src/Identity/Logitar.Identity.EntityFrameworkCore.SqlServer/README.md

 # Logitar.Identity.EntityFrameworkCore.SqlServer

-TODO
+Provides an implementation of a relational identity store to be used with Entity Framework Core and Microsoft SQL Server.

 ## Migrations

 This project is setup to use migrations.
-The commands below must be executed in the solution root directory.
+You must execute the following commands in the solution directory.

 ### Create a new migration

-To create a new migration, execute the following command.
+Execute the following command to create a new migration.
 Do not forget to specify a migration name!

-`dotnet ef migrations add CreateUserTable --startup-project src/Demo/Logitar.Demo.Ui --project src/Identity/Logitar.Identity.EntityFrameworkCore.SqlServer --context IdentityContext`
+`dotnet ef migrations add <YOUR_MIGRATION_NAME> --startup-project src/Demo/Logitar.Demo.Ui --project src/Identity/Logitar.Identity.EntityFrameworkCore.SqlServer --context IdentityContext`